-The launch of iOS 9 back in 2015 garnered a lot of excitement around one feature in particular that has become a crucial asset in a developers toolkit—app thinning.
+The launch of iOS 9 back in 2015 accumulated a lot of excitement around one feature in particular that has become a vital asset in a developer's toolkit — app thinning.
 When updating or creating apps for the new OS and all subsequent iOS releases, developers could use app thinning to reduce the size of apps utilising APIs introduced in iOS 9.
 Let’s take a closer look at what this feature is, and how it can help both developers and the users they are targeting.

 How does app thinning work?

 iOS 9 enabled mobile app developers to decrease the size of their app on users’ mobile devices through app thinning.
 The process involves using one or a combination of three processes, known as Slicing, On-Demand Resources and BitCode.

 Nowadays, most apps developed for the iOS ecosystem are universal.
 In other words, a single app can be installed on all iPhones as well as iPads; there is no need to download separate apps for your smartphone/tablet.
 Although it’s far easier for users to simply download the app once and use it on all their devices, it does create an issue in terms of space on their device.

 When an app is developed it needs to have visual and other assets, which enable it to work appropriately on each device.
 As the variety of iOS devices, screen sizes and capabilities grows, it means that when a universal app is downloaded it installs assets for all of these platforms.

 Before app thinning was introduced, an app installed onto an iPhone 6 would include all the assets required for the iPhone 6, iPhone 6+ and other iPhones (if supported), as well as the resources required to run on iPads.
 These resources are never used on the iPhone 6, but they do take up a considerable amount of space on the user’s device.